-An inspiring travel guide to 20 epic things to do in Cape Tribulation and the Daintree.
-Includes some Cape Trib highlights and some off-the-path hidden gems to help you make the most of your next trip to where the rainforest meets the reef.
+Travel guide to the 20 best things to do in Cape Tribulation & the Daintree Rainforest.
+Includes the top Cape Trib attractions and some off-the-path hidden gems to help you make the most of your next trip to where the rainforest meets the reef.

 The World Heritage Listed Daintree Rainforest is the oldest living rainforest on planet earth, and one of the most biodiverse as well.
-If you’re planning a trip to Far North Queensland, then you’ll know that this is the region where that ancient rainforest meets the world’s largest coral reef system.
+If you’re planning a trip to Tropical North Queensland, then you’ll know that Cape Tribulation is the prominent spot where that ancient rainforest meets the world’s largest coral reef system.

 It goes without saying that this region is absolutely incredible– and one that every traveller who loves adventure and unique nature should visit.
 That’s why, after several trips, I’ve finally written this detailed travel guide to the best things to do in Cape Tribulation and the Daintree.